 This blue-headed reptile is the must-watch creature of Ras Al Khor Sanctuary Wildlife.

 Apart from the reptiles, fishes, crabs, and birds, a mass area of Ras Al Khor is covered with mangrove trees.
 These carbon-rich trees are also known as gum.
-They provide shades to the wildlife here and allow them to make their homes on them.
+They provide shade to the wildlife and allow them to make their homes on them.
 These mangroves are a nesting ground for fishes, crabs, prawns, bristle worms, mollusks, and other tiny and big creatures living here.

-The nature lovers visiting this Ras Al Khor Sanctuary Wildlife can easily explore the environment of these animals in three hideouts built for this purpose.
+Nature lovers visiting this Ras Al Khor Sanctuary Wildlife can easily explore the environment of these animals in three hideouts built for this purpose.
 These hideouts are named as

 - Mangrove Hide